-This kid-friendly Instant Pot sweet potatoes and chicken stew is one of those recipes you can keep in your back pocket when you just need something quick and easy.
+This kid-friendly Instant Pot chicken and sweet potatoes stew is one of those recipes you can keep in your back pocket when you just need something quick and easy.
 This gluten-free and dairy-free recipe comes from Carrie Forrest, creator of the Clean Eating Kitchen website, a great resource for healthy and delicious recipes.

-Carrie loves cooking healthy meals in her Instant Pot and she has tons of IP recipes on her site.
+Carrie loves cooking healthy meals in her Instant Pot and she has tons of pressure cooker recipes on her site.
 Carrie is also giving away her Clean Eating Instant Pot e-book to anyone who joins her e-mail list here.

-Note from author: Hi everyone!
+Hi everyone!
 I’m a huge fan of the Instant Pot Eats website.
-I am kind of obsessed with my IP, I even made my entire Thanksgiving meal last year in my Instant Pot just to prove to myself that I could do it.
+I am kind of obsessed with my Instant Pot, I even made my entire Thanksgiving meal last year in my pressure cooker just to prove to myself that I could do it.

 This recipe for Instant Pot chicken with mashed sweet potatoes is one of the easiest recipes I’ve ever made, but also one of the most delicious.
 It’s a whole meal in one pot, so it’s super easy to throw together and clean up!
 This recipe is great for kids because it doesn’t have onion or any other strong flavors that kids often don’t like.